houseofbits/THEBIRDS/readme.md

 ## [The Latvian Museum of Natural History ](https://www.dabasmuzejs.gov.lv/) - Birds of Latvia
 Web application for 1024x768 touchscreen device.
-Complementing Bids of Latvija showcase with various information provided for each species of birds.
+Complementing Birds of Latvija showcase with various information provided for each species of birds.

 How to set up and build this project: